All Episodes

 Congressional Democrats are determined to show progress on health care overhaul by pushing Obama's top priority through two important committees before they head home for the August break.

-As word of the agreement spread between the Democrats and the and the Blue Dogs, liberals fired back.
+As word of the agreement spread between the Democrats and the Blue Dogs, liberals fired back.

 We don't support this, said Lynn Woolsey, Democrat California chair of the Progressive Caucus.